 The first paragraphs of this Section concern co-operation to conserve fishing stocks, which is unarguable as fish do not carry passports and shoals move between the waters of many states.

-(I should be said that this was written in the context of the Withdrawal Agreement, which would have provided for a transition period to 2020.)
+(I should be said that this is written in the context of the Withdrawal Agreement, which would provide for a transition period to 2020.)